 - Potential adverse effects from drugs require monitoring of haematological, renal and hepatic function.

-- Following recovery from stage 2 disease a lumbar puncture is required every 3 months for the first year in patients with East African disease and every 6 months for 2 years in patients with West African disease.
+- Following recovery from stage 2 disease, a lumbar puncture is required every three months for the first year in patients with East African disease and every six months for two years in patients with West African disease.

 - Relapse has occurred if symptoms return, CSF pleocytosis appears, or if trypanosomes are still present in blood or CSF.
 A persistently elevated CSF white cell count can be found in recovering patients, so a change in white cell count is more helpful as an indicator of relapse.